How to Play: For EducatorsTweet

 19. Understanding Literary Character PerspectivesIn reading a book or story have students in their comic strips assume the roles of two of the characters with each one's personality and voice and have them interact with one another.
 This helps students better understand the perspective of the characters in the book they are reading.

-21. Don't forget - we have Printables too!If you don't have regular access to a computer lab for your class, you can use our new feature - MAKEBELIEFSCOMIX PRINTABLES - where you can print out comix templates from this site and pages from my Make Beliefs books and use at home, school and in the office to write on and color - another way to have fun and express all the creativity within you.
+21. Don't forget - we have Printables too!If you don't have regular access to a computer lab for your class, you can use our new feature - MAKEBELIEFSCOMIX PRINTABLES - where you can print out hundreds of comix templates from this site and pages from my Make Beliefs books and use at home, school and in the office to write on and color - another way to have fun and express all the creativity within you.
 Just click PRINTABLES.

 Above all, have fun!